 Table 7J: Net ITC Available for Utilization (6O – 7I)

 This table auto calculate Net ITC available for utilization from details furnished in Table-6 and Table-7.
 Total credit availed as per Table-6 would be reduced from ITC reduction as declared in Table-7 and net result thereof would be auto populated in Table-7J.

 The preparation of GSTR 9 is a diligent process and requires good automated solutions to avoid manual errors.
-IRIS GST is a leading GST Suvidha Provider (GSP) providing easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
-To have your GSTR-9 queries solved and to know more about our solution for filing GSTR-9, please register for demo here or write to email@example.com.
+IRIS GST is a leading GST Suvidha Provider (GSP) providing easy and GST solution (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+To have your GSTR-9 queries solved and to know more about GSTR9 Filing Solution, please register for demo or write to email@example.com.